WillemB2104/WillemB2104.github.io/_pages/brain.md

 ## What you are looking at

+The bright rim right at the outside is scalp and subcutaneous fat.
+Just inside it the skull appears almost black, because dense bone returns virtually no signal.

-The bright ribbon around the outside is **grey matter**, the cortex, roughly 2.5&nbsp;mm thick and folded to fit inside the skull.
-The paler mass underneath is **white matter**, the wiring that connects regions to one another.
-The dark butterfly shapes near the middle are the **ventricles**, cavities filled with cerebrospinal fluid.
+Within the brain itself, the folded ribbon following the surface is **grey matter**, the cortex, roughly 2.5&nbsp;mm thick.
+It looks mid-grey.
+The **brighter** mass underneath it is **white matter**, the myelinated wiring connecting one region to another.
+The dark butterfly shapes near the centre are the **ventricles**, cavities filled with cerebrospinal fluid, which is close to black here.

+That ordering catches people out, because the names suggest the opposite.
+It is a property of the scan rather than the tissue.
+This is a **T1-weighted** image, and myelin is fatty, so white matter returns a strong signal and appears pale, while grey matter appears darker and fluid appears black.
+On a T2-weighted scan the contrast largely inverts and cerebrospinal fluid becomes bright.
+Choosing which contrast to acquire is one of the first decisions in designing an imaging study.

 Deep in the centre sit the **thalamus** and the **basal ganglia**, structures that appear repeatedly in my work: the thalamus turned out to be one of the